ubaidsayyed54/kube-cicd-hf-assignment/k8s-manifest/hpa-concepts.md

 API path and are provided by different metrics adapters such as Prometheus, Datadog, Microsoft Azure, or Google Stackdriver.
 External metrics
 This category is for metrics that describe resources that are not a part of the Kubernetes cluster.
 For example, you may have a Pod that consumes messages from a cloud-based queueing service.
-Very often in such a scenario, you may want to scale the number of consumer Pods based on the queue depth.
+Very often in such a scenario, we may want to scale the number of consumer Pods based on the queue depth.
-Probably one of the most critical decisions around autoscaling is which metrics to use.
 For an HPA to be useful, there must be a direct correlation between the metric value and the number of Pod replicas.
-For example, if the chosen metric is of Queries-per-Second (such as HTTP requests per second) kind, increasing the number of Pods causes the average number of queries to go down as the queries are dispatched to more Pods.
+The chosen metric is of Queries-per-Second (such as HTTP requests per second) kind, increasing the number of Pods causes the average number of queries to go down as the queries are dispatched to more Pods.

 ### Vertical Pod Autoscaling
 HPA is preferred over VPA as it doesnt hav big impact because all it is meant for stateless services.